 Yes, bonded gold is much better than plated gold, on gold bonded jewelry, a thicker layer is used while for plated gold jewelry a very thin gold sheet is used.
 While this may not seem much of a difference, gold bonded jewelry lasts longer.

-The gold bonded jewelry is said to be 100 times thicker compared to gold plated, moreover the process of gold layers bonded to the outside on a base metal makes the jewelry much more durable.
+The gold bonded jewelry is said to be 100 times thicker compared to gold plated.
+Moreover, the process of gold layers bonded to the outside of a base metal makes the jewelry much more durable.

 Gold bonded jewelry is more durable, and the longevity depends on the wear, and environment, as well as the quality of the piece.